 We request that parents refrain from the temptation of lengthy discussions with teachers during class hours and at pick up/drop off times.
 Also, in keeping with our commitment to respecting children and promoting their self-worth, we ask that negative comments, questions regarding a child's progress, and any sensitive topics be reserved for private conferences.

 The Parent/Teacher Organization works to plan events for families.
 The importance of families networking with one another is of great value to our program and to the children.
 The LECC community is strong because family connections are very personal and supportive.
 It is our hope that the relationships you create as a member of the LECC family are ones that will last a lifetime!
 The benefit of parental participation in the PTO allows us to have extra-curricular activities such as music and creative movement without passing the cost on to our families.
 The PTO helps to support such programs with funds raised throughout the school year.

-Role of the Office Manager
+Role of the Enrollment Manager

-Role of Administrative Assistant
+Role of Operations Manager

 Role of the School Nurse